A. Employees of Dartmouth College:

 - All requests for new hires into Tenure-track/Tenure Line or Non-tenure Line positions must be sanctioned by the Dean of the Medical School following review and approval of the rationale for how the requested hire meets institutional needs.
 Requests to the Dean for new faculty hires should follow appropriate input from relevant faculty and approval of such requests requires review of the business plan by the Executive Dean for Administration and Finance, the Dean of Faculty Affairs at Geisel, and (where applicable) the Senior Associate Dean for Research or the Senior Associate Dean for Medical Education.
-Templates for the business plan may be found on the Office of Academic Affairs website: Search Committee Documents.
+Templates for the business plan may be found on the Office of Faculty Affairs website: Search Committee Documents.

 - All requests for faculty hires are managed online through the Geisel Faculty Recruitment Dashboard: